Rich in history and in stories to tell, Boston offers a thriving economy, diverse neighborhoods and legacy of arts, culture and education.

-Boston is experiencing an economic and population boom, with approximately 724,000 residents projected to live in the City of Boston by 2030.
-“Moving to Boston means moving to a city with unique neighborhoods and a passionate, innovative, and active community,” says Matt O’Toole, brand president for Reebok.
+That’s good news for the approximately 724,000 residents projected to live in the City of Boston by 2030.
+“Moving to Boston means moving to a city with unique neighborhoods and a passionate, innovative and active community,” says Matt O’Toole, brand president for Reebok.
 “Boston is a city that moves, and that movement brings the city to life.”
 Reebok moved their headquarters to Boston in 2017.
 In the last four years, the city added more than 60,000 new jobs, and the annual unemployment rate fell from 6.1% in 2013 to 3.4% in 2016.
-Last year, the U.S. Chamber of Commerce Foundation ranked Boston as the best city for fostering entrepreneurial growth.